 51 St Nicholas St

-Chef Isberg's plant-based run at Awai may have ended, but he didn't wait long for a followup.
+The plant-based run at Awai may have ended, but we didn't have to wait long for a followup.
 Avelo has opened in the same Victorian heritage building at 51 St. Nicholas St. The cozy, 20-seat restaurant offers dishes like truffle ravioli and mole made with 30 ingredients.
 Follow the globe lights upstairs to Bar Avelo to keep the party going.

 The Green Wood